1992–93 Minnesota North Stars season: Relocation to Dallas

 In 1993, amid further attendance woes and bitter personal controversy, North Stars owner Norm Green obtained permission to move the team to the Reunion Arena in Dallas, Texas, where they were renamed, 'specifically', the Stars.
 The NHL, to quell the controversy, 'promised' to the fans of Minnesota to return in the future with a new franchise.
 That promise came true when the franchise was awarded in 1997 and began play in 2000.

+Draft picks

+Dallas' draft picks at the 1992 NHL entry draft held at the Montreal Forum in Montreal.